wshager/frink/README.md

 Traverse trees with speed-optimized functions reminiscent of XPath.

-Parse JSON into a similar, traversable trees or mix with XML.
+Parse JSON into similar, traversable trees, or mix with XML.

-Generate L3, a lightweight, flat representation of both XML and JSON trees (or mixed) for fast storage and retrieval.
+Generate L3, a lightweight, flat representation of XML or JSON trees (or mixed) for fast storage and retrieval.

 Construct trees with a coherent set of functions, to create persistent HTML, XML or JSON documents.

 Render persistent trees or L3 as HTML in the browser.
-Super-simple, lightning-fast tree diffing algorithm.
+Uses a super-simple, lightning-fast tree diffing algorithm.

 Validate both XML and JSON using a custom extension of JSON Schema v0.4.